Criteria/Determining the Appropriate Title for the Position

 Now that you have hired the student employee it is important to take the time to thoroughly orient and train to student in order to establish the groundwork for a successful working relationship.

-The student should be oriented on departmental work expectations such as office etiquette and procedures, equipment/computer operation and useage, attendance/punctuality, work schedules, etc. The New Student Checklist for Departments/Supervisors will provide you with a sample list of things to do prior to the student’s start date and also a list of topics to cover during the orientation/training period.
+The student should be oriented on departmental work expectations such as office etiquette and procedures, equipment/computer operation and usage, attendance/punctuality, work schedules, etc. The New Student Checklist for Departments/Supervisors will provide you with a sample list of things to do prior to the student’s start date and also a list of topics to cover during the orientation/training period.

 The supervisor should review and discuss the job responsibilities and performance expectations.
 If a performance evaluation process will be used, this should be explained to the student during the early weeks of starting employment.